Korfi8267/Interstate/README.md

 The Contact page hosts a few ways where you can find me, as well as info for each method describing the purpose of each.
 Depending on what you want do do, please choose wisely.

 ## Known Issues
-### Mobile NavBar being nonfunctional
-This is nonfunctional as it has not been coded in yet.
-I don't plan on working on it anytime soon, as I want to get the actual pages done before worrying about making a mobile version.

 ### M.B.S. link nonfunctional
 This is intentional, as I want to wait until the site is essentially complete before adding an invite to a server which I do not own.
 I believe this is the best option, as I want to play it safe.